arc42/quality.arc42.org-site/_pages/40-about-this-site.md

 ## Acknowledgements

-Thanx to Michael Mahlberg and Peter Hruschka for suggestions, bug fixes and moral support.
+* Thanx to Michael Mahlberg and Peter Hruschka for suggestions, bug fixes and moral support.
+* Thanx to Per Starke for his awesome technical support in things around Liquid and Jekyl.